cloudfoundry/uaa/README.md

     $ ./gradlew run

-Then start another terminal and from the project base directory,  ask the login endpoint to tell you about the system:
+From another terminal you can use curl to verify that UAA has started by requesting system information:

     $ curl -H "Accept: application/json" localhost:8080/uaa/login
     {